Mod1fy7/Home-Lab/First.. PfSense!.md

 ## 📡 **Part 2** Set up networking
   - In settings --> network --> adapter --> set Adapter 1 to NAT, Adapter 2 to Homelab, and Adapter 3 to inet.
-  - Adapter 1 is set to Nat to keep the VMs isolated, but you can set this to bridged. ( if set to bridged it will get a different IP address than the Host computer has)
+  - Adapter 1 is set to Nat to keep the VMs isolated.
+We will be using the homelab to simulate attacks from the Kali VM.
+So, it's best to keep things from leaving the host.
   - Homelab is the name of the internal network.
   - Adapter 3 is set to inet.
 This will act as the DMV in later projects
  ---